 Why I’m on Couchsurfing

 HOW I PARTICIPATE IN COUCHSURFING

 I've hosted many people in and around Los Angeles, California.
-I've surfed a few places in Colorado, Texas, Massachusetts, New York, and Utah just to name a few.
+I've surfed a few places in Colorado, Texas, Massachusetts, New York, Utah, Seattle, and Norway just to name a few.
 Have hosted a handful of people in my place in Boston as well, and am always up for meeting up to hang out, grab a drink, sight see, or just go off on some random adventure to who knows where!